 The renovation will include a range of landscape improvements to the whole Fern Gully precinct.

-Stage One of these improvements includes a new steel board walk and five new timber bridges that will dramatically improve the visitor experience through the Gully and further enhance its picturesque appearance.
+Stage One is now complete and includes a new steel board walk and five new timber bridges that dramatically improves access for visitors to Fern Gully and gives them improved views of the picturesque collection.

-Stage Two will focus on the restoration of the Fern Gully Rest House, while
+Stage Two will focus on the restoration of the Fern Gully Rest House.

 Stage Three will be the creation of a health and wellbeing garden.
 The Fern Gully, with its leafy appeal and cool microclimate is the perfect environment for a series of meditative spaces where the visitor will be able to sit quietly and take in the ambiance of the Gardens.
 Each space will include a reflective water feature and will be accessed via a series of secondary paths that will loop back to the main boardwalk.